milandr/mdr1986x-JFlash/README.md

-#MCU MDR32F9Qx flashing with J-Link
+# Milandr MCU 1986x flashing with J-Link
-GDB script on Python
+GDB script on Python for internal flash programming with J-Link.<br>
+Only MDR32F9Qx series is supported at the present time.